ancient-cat/foolish/src/routes/(docs)/docs/getting-started/getting-started.md

 });
 ```

-Which will render to the following
+Which will result in this simple screen:

 <HelloWorld />